 This parable is beautifully illustrated in the growth of the Kingdom of God in the first three hundred years after Christ.

 Growth from Mustard Seed to Tree

 As far as the world was concerned, Jesus and his first followers were small of stature.
 Galileans were looked down upon as country bumpkins, even by the people of Jerusalem, not to mention their Roman overlords.
 Such people could be of no importance whatsoever.
 And the number of actual disciples was insignificant in the big scheme of things.
 While large crowds were attracted by the cures and free loaves of Jesus’ public ministry, there were only 120 gathered in the upper room on Pentecost morning.

 Growth of the Church amidst Persecution

 But 300 years later, that small group had turned into millions.
 In a perceptive study entitled The Rise of Christianity, sociologist Rodney Stark point out that neither spectacular public miracles or even the sudden conversion of the Roman emperor Constantine appear to have been responsible for this growth.

 We’ve got to stop here and remember that for nearly three hundred years, being a Christian was a capital offense.
 If caught, you could be martyred publicly for the amusement of the crowds.
 Or maybe just tortured privately.
 Or, if you got off really easy, the state would just seize all your property.
 So there was a “cost of discipleship” that was a significant barrier to entry to say the least.

-Yet on average, it is undeniable that, from AD 30 to AD 330, the Christian community grew at a rate of 40% per decade.
+The Church was not perfect during these days.
+There were defections.
+Yet, it is undeniable that, from AD 30 to AD 330, the Christian community grew at an average net rate of 40% per decade.